Lafayette Township, New Jersey: Local government

 Lafayette Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor.

-As of 2024, members of the Lafayette Township Committee are Mayor Kevin K. O'Leary (R, term on township committee ends December 31, 2024; term as mayor ends 2022), Deputy Mayor Richard Hughes (R, term on committee and as deputy mayor ends 2022), Richard Bruning (R, 2022), Gregory J. Corcoran (R, 2023) and Alan R. Henderson (R, 2023).
+As of 2024, members of the Lafayette Township Committee are Mayor Alan R. Henderson (R, term on township committee ends December 31, 2026; term as mayor ends 2024), Deputy Mayor Kevin K. O'Leary (R, term on committee and as deputy mayor ends 2024), Lisa Carlson (R, 2026), Patrick Geaney (R, 2025) and Richard Hughes (R, 2025).